SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-sumo-logic-credits-account.md

 ## Update a Free or Trial Credits account to Essentials

-Using our self-service checkout, you can sign up for an Essentials plan in just minutes using a credit card—no need to interact with the sales team.
+Using our self-service checkout, you can upgrade for an Essentials plan in minutes using a credit card—no need to interact with the sales team.

 <img src={useBaseUrl('img/manage/subscriptions/essentials-landing-page.png')} alt="Sumo Logic Essentials upgrade plans" style={{border: '1px solid gray'}} width="700" />